Exact Algorithms and Lower Bounds for Stable Instances of Euclidean k-Means: Solving Low-Dimensional Stable Instances

 \subsection{Polynomial-Time Convergence to a Nearly-Good Solution}

-In order to show that Algorithm \ref{alg:local} terminates in polynomial time on stable instances, we first show that a nearly-good solution will be encountered by Algorithm within a polynomial number of iterations even if the instance is not stable.
+In order to show that Algorithm \ref{alg:local} terminates in polynomial time on stable instances, we first show that a nearly-good solution will be encountered by Algorithm \ref{alg:local} within a polynomial number of iterations even if the instance is not stable.
 The next section shows that the only nearly-good solution is the optimal solution in $(1+\eps')$-stable instances, thereby completing the proof of Theorem \ref{thm:alg}.

-From Theorem \ref{thm:support}, we show solutions that are not nearly-good are improved significantly in a single step of the local search algorithm. \begin{lemma} Suppose $\loc \in \mathfrak{F}_k$ is a solution which is not nearly-good.
+From Theorem \ref{thm:support}, we show solutions that are not nearly-good are improved significantly in a single step of the local search algorithm (i.e. in terms of their full cost, not just when considering clients in $\overline{\cl}_{\loc}$). \begin{lemma} Suppose $\loc \in \mathfrak{F}_k$ is a solution which is not nearly-good.
 Then there is some $\loc' \in \mathfrak{F}_k$ with $|\loc-\loc'| \leq \rho$ satisfying \end{lemma} \begin{proof} Consider the set $\loc'$ guaranteed by Theorem \ref{thm:support}.
 The fact that $\loc$ is not a nearly-good solution means

 \end{proof}

 To argue about the number of iterations of Algorithm \ref{alg:local}, we make the assumption that all coordinates of all points in $\cl \cup \fa$ are integers.
 This is without loss of generality: scaling all points by the product of all denominators increases the bit complexity of the input by a polynomial factor and Algorithm \ref{alg:local} would behave exactly as it would before the scaling (i.e. would consider the same sequence of sets $\loc$).